Perun108/my_notes_and_settings/Vim/vim.md

 `gT` go to the previous tab
 `gj` go cursor down (multi-line text)
 `gk` go cursor up (multi-line text)
+`gx` open a link under cursor with browser (Very useful for opening a PR on GitHub after pushing (just like in VSCode)).

 ## Deleting words and characters